Paid Time Off – Hourly Employees

 At the end of the fiscal year, an employee can carry over up to five days of personal time into the next fiscal year, resulting in a maximum allowance of 16 days in that year.

 Unused personal time is not payable at termination and may not be used as the final day of employment.
-Personal time cannot be taken during the period of termination notice without the express approval of his or her supervisor in consultation with Human Resources.
+Personal time cannot be taken during the period of termination notice without the express approval of their supervisor in consultation with Human Resources.

 Vacation Time